 The court noted that the defendant’s breath test did not meet the level for the presumption of impairment.
 Nevertheless, the police officer saw the DUI defendant lying in a vehicle.
 Then the driver did not move the vehicle through multiple traffic light phases.
 The cop testified that the suspect exhibited signs of intoxication, and told the DUI officer that he was in pain and needed to take medication.

 The key to the court’s ruling suppressing testimony about the refusal to submit to a chemical test was a finding of the unqualification of the Officer to make a determination that the defendant was under influence of anything other than alcohol.
-Notably, the cop did not observe any evidence that defendant was under influence of narcotics A search of the DUI suspect’s vehicle and his person did not reveal the presence of any drugs.
+Notably, the cop did not observe any evidence that defendant was under influence of narcotics.
+A search of the DUI suspect’s vehicle and his person did not reveal the presence of any drugs.
 The court ruled in favor of suppressing the refusal to submit.
 Read about efforts to improve qualifications of officers.

 Refusal to Submit to Chemical Test Case Excerpts: